radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 ![Google's 5 key dynamics for effective teams](https://lh3.googleusercontent.com/eQ_WsRq5-q-m_41eEI6GLEObqpxBYJd1pm96gIa-eRSn-QXlPjwO5K6O-DHU8sxny3ChnIQE0mjpnXaaW7QAhQ=s0)

 The #1 item on this list isn't "Feeling welcome", but "Psychological safety".
 The text underneath says: "Team members feel safe to take risks and be vulnerable in front of each other."
-I think "Psychological safety" fits better than "feeling welcome".

 You probably recognise that some of these things sound a lot like the "Love/belonging", "Esteem" and "Self-actualisation" parts of [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
-This indicates that Mr. Maslow was probably onto something.
+This indicates that Professor Maslow was probably onto something.

 Juniors should ultimately feel safe to take risks and to be vulnerable in our teams.
 Juniors will make mistakes.
 We've all made mistakes.
-Ask me about that time I dropped the production database for a client of a consultancy... and we had no backups.
+Ask me about that time I dropped the production database for a multi-thousand user client of a consultancy... and we had no backups.
 Hopefully you have processes to prevent this sort of thing happening with your juniors when you hire them.

 The remainder of this list is not to be discounted.
 Dependability, Structure & Clarity, Meaning and Impact are all vital to junior developers progressions.
 A junior must be able to depend on the people around them for support.
 They must have clarity on what their direction is.
 They must feel like they're contributing back to a greater whole to keep them motivated; it's that drive that I talked about earlier.

 When you hire a junior developer, keep these things in mind and ask yourself regularly if you're following along with them.
 These things should underpin